JosephKJ/SDD-Utils/README.md

 ### FAQ

-1. What will happen when you run the script multiple time?
+1. What will happen when I run the script multiple time?

    Ans: If the videos specified in `videos_to_be_processed` dictionary is already made into frames, then those videos will not  be again split.
 The train-validation-test set will be resampled for each run.